MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

 * [Renaming a topic](#renaming-a-topic)
 * [Controlling the granularity of how support topics are generated](#controlling-the-granularity-of-how-support-topics-are-generated)
 * [Refreshing the data displayed on the Topics page](#refreshing-the-data-displayed-on-the-topics-page)

+If your Topics page doesn't show any topic, see [Troubleshooting empty Topics page](#troubleshooting-empty-Topics-page).

 ## Searching for a topic